Hawkscan Configuration

 app.authentication.testPath

-A configuration specifying how to verify authentication/authorization is working before running a scan.
-Uses either success or fail criteria to determine if authorized access is working correctly.
+A configuration specifying how to verify if Scan authentication and authorization is working before running a scan.

 testPath: